Rolf Benirschke: Life after football

 He is married to the former Mary Michaletz; the couple has four children.
 He is active in the San Diego, California area, volunteering his time with organizations like the San Diego Zoo, United Way, the Chargers, the Boys & Girls Clubs of East County and the San Diego Blood Bank.
 Every year, he is in charge of the Rolf Benirschke Legacy Golf Invitational, held at the Rancho Santa Fe Farms Golf Club in Rancho Santa Fe, California.
+Additionally, hosting a youth golf tournament at Pro Kids.

 Some of the money is donated to charities such as the Crohn's & Colitis Foundation of America and the Prostate Cancer Foundation.